promlptco/Opentopics-Bio-Inspired/REPORT.md

 ![Figure H5a](outputs/phase5a_reversal/run_20260411_233237_seed42/plots/hamilton_rB_vs_C.png)

 Comparing this scatter directly to Figure H3a (Phase 3), the cloud of own-lineage care events in Phase 5a shows a noticeably different relationship to the break-even diagonal.
 While many points still fall below the rB = C line, the cluster near and above the diagonal is denser — particularly in the C = 0.03 to C = 0.06 range where Phase 3 was dominated by below-diagonal points.
-This reflects two mechanisms acting simultaneously: (1) existential infant dependency elevates hunger_reduced per event (infants are more hungry and the care event relieves more hunger, increasing B), and (2) natal philopatry concentrates care events on own-lineage recipients (r = 0.5), so the rB term is computed at full relatedness rather than at the diluted effective r ≈ 0.035 that characterises most Phase 3 events.
-The shift is not dramatic — the distribution still straddles the line — but the direction is clear and consistent with the gradient reversal.
+This reflects two mechanisms acting simultaneously: (1) existential infant dependency elevates hunger_reduced per event (infants are more hungry and the care event relieves more hunger, increasing B), and (2) natal philopatry keeps own-lineage children spatially proximate during the maturation window, so when a highly-distressed own-child triggers a care event, the providing mother is more likely to be the birth mother (r = 0.5) rather than a foreign agent.
+Note that the majority of care events remain foreign-lineage even under natal philopatry (93.6%), consistent with the proximity-based rather than kin-recognition-based selection mechanism; the gradient reversal is driven by the improved *quality* of own-lineage events (higher B, higher effective r at the event level), not by a dramatic shift in the raw own/foreign ratio.
+The shift in the scatter is not dramatic — the distribution still straddles the line — but the direction is clear and consistent with the gradient reversal.

 **Figure H5b — Phase 5a Hamilton Deficit Distribution: rB − C (Own-Lineage)**